 Okonomi-yaki Restaurants Specialize in Pancakes and Noodles

 Okonomi-yaki restaurants generally limit their offerings to pancakes and noodles.
 The pancakes are mixtures of various varieties of vegetables, meat, seafood, egg, flour and other seasonings.
 Somehow they acquired the nickname “Japanese pizza,” but the only real similarities are that both are round and flat, and both are relatively inexpensive.
 The noodles are a mixture of various vegetables, seafood and meat, and are usually called yaki-soba.
-Sometimes the noodles are layered with the pancake batter to make amazing combinations (see Joyful Hiroshima’s diagram, for example).
+Sometimes the noodles are layered with the pancake batter to make amazing combinations.

-Once you are seated, the server shows you the menu and turns on the griddle at your area.
-When you are ready, you order a few items.
-Soon after you order, the ingredients for a pancake will be brought to you in a bowl, unmixed.
-You mix it up, put it on the griddle, add some seasoning as you go—powdered seaweed and “special sauce” are popular—and cook until it is done.
-Before the pancake is cut into wedges for serving, it gets another topping of the “special sauce” and some mayonnaise.
-The end result is bold and salty, with a variety of textures, and interesting morsels of flavor waiting to be discovered as you eat.
+In a restaurant with a griddle at each table, your party will do the cooking.
+So if you order okonomi-yaki, the ingredients for each variety will be brought to you in a bowl, unmixed.
+You mix each batch, spread the mixture on the griddle, add some seasoning as you go—powdered seaweed and “special sauce” are popular—and cook until it is done.
+Before the pancake is cut into pieces for serving, it gets another topping of the “special sauce,” mayonnaise, and very thin shavings of katsuobushi (dried, fermented, and smoked tuna).
+The end result is bold and salty, with a variety of textures, and interesting morsels of flavor waiting to be discovered as you eat.1

 One of the nearly vegetarian versions that was on the menu contained cabbage, mochi (rice paste), pickled ginger, green onion, an egg, a premixed dough paste, and konnyaku (a yam-based noodle-like substance, the grey stuff on the right side of the bowl).
 Although the menu implied that this particular okonomi-yaki was all vegetable, the ring-shaped objects in the bottom part of the photo above are some kind of seafood, and we removed those before mixing it up.
 The pickled ginger was nicely dispersed through the pancake, and the mochi offered me a surprise as I learned what happens when mochi is heated: it softens and gains elasticity, providing a challenge to the diner.